Alex-Mathai-98/Optical-Flow-GANs/README.md

 There are four important files in the Code folder

-A) create_train_adl_dataset.ipynb
+1. create_train_adl_dataset.ipynb
-B) create_test_adl_dataset.ipynb
+2. create_test_adl_dataset.ipynb
-C) flow_gans.ipynb
+3. flow_gans.ipynb
-D) Model U-Net for Optical Flow Estimation.ipynb
+4. Model U-Net for Optical Flow Estimation.ipynb

-A) create_train_adl_dataset.ipynb
+### create_train_adl_dataset.ipynb
-This script creates an efficient ".hdf5" file named "adl_dataset".
-This combines the preprocessed frames in the train_data folder which have been passed through PwC Net.
+This script creates the training dataset - an efficient ".hdf5" file named "adl_dataset".
+This combines the preprocessed frames in the ```Code/train_data``` folder which were already passed through PwC Net.

-B) create_test_adl_dataset.ipynb
+### create_test_adl_dataset.ipynb
-This script creates an efficient ".hdf5" file named "adl_dataset".
-This combines the preprocessed frames in the test_data folder which have been passed through PwC Net.
+This script creates the testing dataset - an efficient ".hdf5" file named "adl_dataset_test".
+This combines the preprocessed frames in the ```Code/test_data``` folder which were already passed through PwC Net.

-C) Model U-Net for Optical Flow Estimation.ipynb
+### Model U-Net for Optical Flow Estimation.ipynb
 A temporary file that includes the architectures of the generator and the discriminator.
+If this is just what you are looking for, then you can use the architectures for your research purposes.

-D) flow_gans.ipynb
+### flow_gans.ipynb
 This script contains the training code for GANs and also predicts and saves some optical flow frames from the training_data.